dejourford/Landing-Page/README.md

 # Landing-Page
 Creates a landing page
-creates a branch file for landing-page
+creates a branch file for landing-page.